Why do you need to insulate a house? When heat travels through the walls of your home, thermal transfer can happen.

 This means that an average 2-car garage may include insulating the ceiling, door, walls, or all available spaces.

 You can be charged a minimum of $1,500 to $2,000 by insulation companies, when insulating a portion of a garage or a small garage, you may want to include it as part of a larger insulation project to save costs.

 Basement Insulation Cost

-However, many insulation companies will charge between $1,500 to $2,000.
-Great insulation choices for the interior walls for basement insulation are batts, loose-fill, and foam board.
+However, many insulation companies will charge between $1,500 and $2,000.
+Great insulation choices for the interior walls of the basement insulation are batts, loose-fill, and foam board.

 More from Star Spray Foam